-Someone who is in the midst of acute withdrawal syndrome recently asked me if I had hope for others who are very sick in this facebook thread.
+Someone who is in the midst of acute withdrawal syndrome recently asked me if I had hope for others who are very sick.
 I answered with the following words (slightly edited for this post):

 When I was at the height of this illness (I had over 50 severe and disabling symptoms) I felt hateful, bitter and angry…and most of those emotions were caused by what some of us call “neuro-emotions” meaning they were grossly exaggerated because of the condition and the brain/neurological injury that so many of us are dealing with.
 Believe me I did not always deal with this iatrogenic injury with anything resembling grace.